nispio/gutenbergwords/README.md

            ./getbooks.sh [-b BOOK] [-m URL] [[-d FOLDER] | [-o OUT]] Retrieve book(s) from Project Gutenberg catalog and strip the file of all characters except A-Z and <space>.
-      -f FILE        open and partse the book found at FIL (this will ignore options -b -n -m) -b BOOK        download and parse book number BOOK from PG catalog (this will ignore option -n)
+      -f FILE        open and parse the book found at FILE (this will ignore options -b -n -m) -b BOOK        download and parse book number BOOK from PG catalog (this will ignore option -n)